Learn about the application process and policies for the Summer in France program.

 For more information, visit Summer in France Costs & Scholarships.

-To be accepted into the Summer in France program, a first-year student must have achieved a 2.0 grade point average after the first semester, and a second-year student must have a cumulative grade point average of 2.0.
+To be accepted into the Summer in France program, a student must have a cumulative grade point average of at least a 2.25 at the time of registration.

-Anyone who is accepted but later falls below these requirements will be withdrawn from the program, even if the program has already started.
-Refunds will be made pursuant to the Summer in France Cancellation, Withdrawal, and Refund Policy.
+Any student who is accepted but is academically dismissed once grades have been reported for the Spring Semester will be withdrawn from the program, even if the program has already started.
+Tuition money will be refunded, but the school will not be responsible for any other costs that might be incurred.
+Refunds will be made pursuant to the Summer in France Cancellation, Withdrawal, and Refund Policy .

 An applicant from a law school other than Drake University must submit a written statement from the Dean or other appropriate official of his or her law school, certifying that the applicant is in good academic standing and is not on probation for disciplinary or other reasons.